 Arts, Health & Society Division

-The Arts, Health and Society Division offers Masters (MA), Certificate (CAGS) Programs and Doctoral Degrees in Expressive Arts in the areas of Therapy, Coaching, Consulting, Education, and Conflict Transformation and Peacebuilding.
+The Arts, Health and Society Division offers Masters (MA), Qualifying Phase of the Ph.D. in Expressive Arts and Doctoral Degrees in Expressive Arts in the areas of Therapy, Coaching, Consulting, Education, and Conflict Transformation and Peacebuilding.
 Our division is an Arts-based, Community-oriented, and environmentally-sensitive organization designed as an adult-learning model.

 We are a academic institution without borders: an intercultural and interdisciplinary experience.